 If the built image type is PXE, a Salt pillar is also generated.
-Image pillars are stored in the /srv/susemanager/pillar\data/images/ directory and the Salt subsystem can access details about the generated image.
-Details include where the pillar is located and provided, image checksums, information needed for network boot, and more.
+Image pillars are stored in the database and the Salt subsystem can access details about the generated image.
+Details include where the image files are located and provided, image checksums, information needed for network boot, and more.